IBM-Bluemix-Docs/va/va_index.md

 - Provides verdicts to [Container Image Security Enforcement](/docs/services/Registry?topic=registry-security_enforce#security_enforce)
 - Applies exemptions to reports at an account, namespace, repository, or tag level to mark when issues that are flagged do not apply to your use case

-In the Registry dashboard, the **Policy Status** column displays the status of your repositories.
+In the {{site.data.keyword.registrylong_notm}} dashboard, the **Policy Status** column displays the status of your repositories.
 The linked report identifies good cloud security practices for your images.

 The Vulnerability Advisor dashboard provides an overview and assessment of the security for an image.
 If you want to find out more about the Vulnerability Advisor dashboard, see [Reviewing a vulnerability report](#va_reviewing).